harshpatel/tesla-readiness/MRI Procedures & Set Up I: Neuro.md

   },
   "correct_answer": "D",
   "hint": "Think MEGA - like mega-size, mega-big!", "explanation": "**-megaly** means **enlargement** or **abnormally large** 📏\n\n💡 **Remember it:** -MEGALY starts with MEGA - like MEGA-SIZE at McDonald's, or MEGA-blocks - it means BIG!
 Cardiomegaly = enlarged heart.
 Hepatomegaly = enlarged liver.
 Splenomegaly = enlarged spleen.
-Whenever you see -MEGALY, something grew too BIG, like it got MEGA-SIZED!", "image_url": null
+Whenever you see -MEGALY, something grew too BIG, like it got MEGA-SIZED!"
 }
 ```